Azuritul/SwiftSyntaxQuickReference/README.md

 For more thorough information on Swift language itself I recommend going to apple's swift documentation site.
 If you are looking for quick guides with more detailed descriptions, there are a couple of cheatsheet repositories out there that did a great job and I myself also benefit a lot from them.

+**Notes** There are still many sections missing here.
+Feel free to add to this document.

 ## Table of Contents
 - [Variable and Constant](https://github.com/Azuritul/SwiftSyntaxQuickReference#variable-and-constant)
 - [Operators](https://github.com/Azuritul/SwiftSyntaxQuickReference#operators)